 Still not ready to bone?
 Don’t worry, we made sex coffee.
 Yes, we actually made a drink called sex coffee.
 You may not realize that your daily cup of joe is actually an aphrodisiac that can give you the energy you need to bang, and not much later have a baby on the way.
 Sex coffee also has maca, cacao, honey, coconut milk, and cinnamon, the last of which is capable of increasing a man’s blood flow down there by up to 40%.
 40%!
-We have been handing out bottles of cinnamon to all of our friends.
+Unsure why this is specific to men, so we have been handing out bottles of cinnamon to all of our friends.
 Bottom’s up!

 And yes, we realize we usually make alcoholic beverages, but being that you are well on your way to being a parent after this Children of Munch Diet, you know that alcohol is bad for babies and bad for your libido.
 Hellooooo depressants.
 This movie was also far too serious for our usual libations, so we all sat in an uncomfortable, platonic silence while we sipped our sex coffees.

 🥃 Drink when Clive Owen has a drink in his hand.

 🚬 Drink when Michael Caine has a blunt in his hand.

 🔴 Drink when there is blood on the lens.